TGOlson/tweetbeat-node/README.md

 ## About

 Implemented using an event-driven node architecture with websockets.
-Clients subscribe to tweets topics by sending subscription requests to the server via websockets.
+Clients subscribe to tweet topics by sending subscription requests to the server via websockets.
 Once the server receives a tweet, it sends a message over websockets to any subscribed parties.

 Client side code is written using ES6, and makes use of a similar event-driven pattern, using React and Flux to achieve a unidirectional data flow.